4.152 Student Affairs & Enrollment Management

 - All students, faculty, staff, and employees of the university who park a motor vehicle on the campus must register the vehicle on campus and obtain a university registration decal or hang tag before such persons are allowed to park their vehicle on university property.
 Parking lots # 6 North, 8, 9, 13, 16, 18, 19, 21, 22, and parking spaces on Louis J. Rodriguez Drive in front of Sunwatcher Village Apartments shall be reserved for MSU residents only.
 Residents shall obtain a university resident decal that MUST be placed on the vehicle.
 All registration decals may be obtained from the University Police Department.
 Parking for Commuter students is available in the Parking Lots 1 South, 2, 4, 6 South, 7 North, 9, 10, 13, Council Drive, Comanche Trail, Louis J. Rodriguez Drive in front of West Campus Annex, Nocona Trail, Taft Blvd., and Wigwam Trail.

-- A motor vehicle registration fee of thirty-five dollars ($35) will be assessed those students parking a motor vehicle on the university campus who enroll for either one or both summer sessions provided they have not previously registered the vehicle during that academic year.
+- A motor vehicle registration fee of forty-five dollars ($45) will be assessed those students parking a motor vehicle on the university campus who enroll for either one or both summer sessions provided they have not previously registered the vehicle during that academic year.
 The vehicle registration permit will be valid for the remainder of the school year, expiring on August 31.

 - A motor vehicle registration fee of twenty-five dollars ($25) will be assessed to those students who are not enrolled for summer classes, but are on campus as student workers and are not benefit eligible.
 This fee will be applicable for either/or both summer semesters.
 This applies to students who have not previously registered a vehicle during the academic year.